 The differences continue when you look at the graphics offerings from both sizes of MacBook Pro.

-One of the key differences between integrated and discreet (or dedicated) graphics is that integrated graphics don’t have their own RAM and that will matter if you are doing something graphically intense, like rendering something in 3D, or playing a graphically intensive game.
+One of the key differences between integrated and discrete (or dedicated) graphics is that integrated graphics don’t have their own RAM and that will matter if you are doing something graphically intense, like rendering something in 3D, or playing a graphically intensive game.

 That doesn’t mean that integrated graphics don’t have their advantages.
-They require less power, so battery life might be better, for example, and they are cheaper than a discreet card, so, in theory, should allow Apple to sell those models for less, and indeed it does: there is a difference of £400 between the top of the line 13-inch model and the entry-level 15-inch MacBook Pro (excluding the 2015 model that’s still sold).
+They require less power, so battery life might be better, for example, and they are cheaper than a discrete card, so, in theory, should allow Apple to sell those models for less, and indeed it does: there is a difference of £400 between the top of the line 13-inch model and the entry-level 15-inch MacBook Pro (excluding the 2015 model that’s still sold).
 We’ll look in a bit more detail at the price later on.

-However, the lack of discreet graphics means that the 13-inch MacBook Pro really doesn’t deserve to be called a Pro machine - assuming of course that the pros you are thinking of are creative pros.
+However, the lack of discrete graphics means that the 13-inch MacBook Pro really doesn’t deserve to be called a Pro machine - assuming of course that the pros you are thinking of are creative pros.
 If you are just a professional, looking for a machine to create spreadsheets, presentations and emails on.

 As for the graphics in the 15-inch MacBook models, here you’ll find the Radeon Pro 555 or 560 (replacing the Radeon Pro 455), which basically brings those Mac laptops into line with the competition.

 However, there is still one factor letting the MacBook Pro down in terms of graphics.
 In the past Apple has made a lot of noise about the Retina display, with its 2,560 x 1,600 and 2,880 x 1,800 pixel counts depending on whether you have the 13-inch or 15-inch model.

 Embarrassingly, there are PC laptops that have 4K displays now, so Apple has a bit of catching up to do.